camunda-community-hub/zeebe-cherry-runtime/README.md

 The Cherry Runtime is dedicated to executing Camunda 8 Connectors and Workers.

 It provides
 * Administrative pages
   * to monitor the activity of connectors/workers: speed, number of execution
   * To stop/restart the execution

 * A connector can be uploaded
   * From the UI,
   * From a shared folder
-  * Download it from the marketplace, or a GitHub repository (soon)
+  * Download it from the marketplace or a GitHub repository (soon)

 * Element template can be downloaded

 * A farm of runtime, all are managed from one single page

 ![Cherry Runtime Overview](doc/images/architecture.png)

 The Cherry runtime accepts any OUTBOUND connector.

 This documentation gives information:
 * for administrators to start and administrate connector
 * for BPM Designer, to access documentation and download Element-Template in your modeler
 * For developers, which information can be added during the development, to propose more information for administrators and BPM Designer